microsoft/vscode-docs/docs/cpp/config-msvc.md

 To use MSVC from a command line or VS Code, you must run from a **Developer Command Prompt for Visual Studio**.
 An ordinary shell such as PowerShell, Bash, or the Windows command prompt does not have the necessary path environment variables set.

 To open the Developer Command Prompt for VS, start typing 'developer' in the Windows Start menu, and you should see it appear in the list of suggestions.
 The exact name depends on which version of Visual Studio or the Visual Studio Build Tools you have installed.
-Click on the item to open the prompt.
+Select the item to open the prompt.

 ![Developer Command Prompt](images/msvc/developer-cmd-prompt-menu.png)